dotnet/msbuild/documentation/ProjectReference-Protocol.md

   </PropertyGroup>
 </Project>
 ```

  If only set in one project, the `SetPlatform` metadata will carry forward to every consecutive project reference.

  Next, every referenced project is required to define a `$(Platforms)` property. `$(Platforms)` is a semicolon-delimited list of platforms that project could build as. `<Platforms>x64;x86;AnyCPU</Platforms>`, for example.

- Lastly, you may have to define `PlatformLookupTable` as a semicolon-delimited list of mappings like so: `A=B;C=D`.
-Read below to see if your `ProjectReference` applies.
+ Lastly, projects that contain `ProjectReference` items may need to define a `$(PlatformLookupTable)` property. `$(PlatformLookupTable)` is a semicolon-delimited list of mappings between projects. `<PlatformLookupTable>win32=x86</PlatformLookupTable>`, for example.
+This is mostly relevant for references between managed and unmanaged projects.

  ### References between managed and unmanaged projects
- Some cases of `ProjectReference`s require more information to correctly determine what a referenced project should build as.
+ Some cases of `ProjectReference`s require a `$(PlatformLookupTable)` to correctly determine what a referenced project should build as.
 | Project Reference Type | `PlatformLookupTable` Required? | Notes |
 | :--  | :-: | :-: |
 | Unmanaged -> Unmanaged | No |  |